Is AJ Back on the market?

 Lots of love,

 p.s.
 By the way, if you haven’t read my memoir, it does have a list of the Top 100 things 😉 I was looking for at the time I wrote the book.
-Yeah, most of them are still applicable even though I’m not back on the market (yet).
+Some of them are still applicable even though I’m not back on the market (yet).

 p.p.s.
-Oh, and also, if you do contact a woman who doesn’t know you by email to ask her out, you must leave some clue of how to find you online so she can do her research to ensure you’re not a Shreddie’s Killer.
+And if you do contact a woman who doesn’t know you by email to ask her out, you must leave some clue of how to find you online so she can do her research to ensure you’re not a Shreddie’s Killer.
 Women’s primary need is to feel safe, fellas!